Skip to content

 If no date/time is given, the input will start 5 days in the past.

 Format: YYYY-MM-DDTHH:MM:SS, interpreted as UTC.
 The Microsoft Graph Message Trace API is queried using UTC timestamps.
-The start date/time cannot be more than 90 days in the past.
+The start date/time cannot be more than 90 days in the past for Worldwide tenants.
+For USGovGCC and USGovGCCHigh tenants (RWS API), the maximum lookback is 10 days.

 end_date_time End Date/Time End date/time for data collection.
 Required when Index Once is selected.